node-red/node-red-debugger/README.md

 ## Installation

-**This module has not yet been published to npm.
-To install you will to following the steps in the [development section](#development).**

-~Install this module in your Node-RED user directory or via the Palette Manager then restart Node-RED~
+Install this module in your Node-RED user directory or via the Palette Manager then restart Node-RED

-~npm install node-red-debugger~
+    npm install node-red-debugger

 ## Usage